 This is the continuing saga of me trying to figure out the popularity of gelatin recipes from the 1920s to the 1970s.
 Each month, I randomly pick a recipe from a jar filled with the good, the bad and the savory gelatin recipes to see which ones were worth it and which ones should stay … Continue reading Gelatin Diaries: Avocado Strawberry Ring

 Who and where was Clam Dip created?
 So it is going to be kind of wonky the way I answer this question.
-The way the dip as we know it got into the American food lexicon was when the dip was presented on the Kraft Music Hall television show in 195Os.
-There where versions of … Continue reading History of Clam Dip
+The way the dip as we know it got into the American food lexicon was when the dip was presented on the Kraft Music Hall television show in the 195Os.
+There were versions … Continue reading History of Clam Dip